Daave2/amazon-scraper-2025/README.md

 - `initial_concurrency` – number of concurrent browser workers
 - `num_form_submitters` – number of HTTP workers sending form data
 - `auto_concurrency` – optional automatic scaling of concurrency limits.
 When enabled, the scraper adjusts `concurrency_limit` between `min_concurrency` and `max_concurrency` based on CPU and memory load.
-- `chat_webhook_url` – optional Google Chat webhook to post progress messages
+- `chat_webhook_url` – optional Google Chat webhook to post progress messages.
+When configured, each JSON result is also sent to the chat
 - `schedule_times` – optional list of times (HH:MM) to run the scraper when using automation
 - `debug` – enable verbose logging and save extra screenshots
 - `max_concurrency` / `min_concurrency` – bounds for automatically adjusted concurrency